As a network administrator, you’re used to an interrupt-driven workflow—when something’s broken, you’re expected to fix it.

 - Uplink from the core switch to the firewall

 - The ISP-provided WAN connection from the local network out to the Internet

 Tips and tricks to stay ahead of the curve here

 - Commit to an acceptable peak utilization across all network devices.
-Configure your RMM tool to alert you when this threshold is crossed.
+Configure your monitoring system you when this threshold is crossed.